 Divided US House committee backs pot decriminalization

-LOS ANGELES (AP) — A divided House committee approved a proposal Wednesday to decriminalize and tax marijuana at the federal level, a vote that was alternately described as a watershed turning point in national cannabis policy or a hollow political gesture.
+LOS ANGELES (AP) — A divided U.S. House committee approved a proposal Wednesday to decriminalize and tax marijuana at the federal level, a vote that was alternately described as a momentous turning point in national cannabis policy or a hollow political gesture.

 The vote “marks a turning point for federal cannabis policy and is truly a sign that prohibition’s days are numbered,” Aaron Smith, executive director of the National Cannabis Industry Association, said in a statement.

+Cannabis Trade Federation CEO Neal Levine called the vote “a historic step forward for cannabis policy reform.”

+The vote comes at a time when most Americans live in states where marijuana is legal in some form, and committee members from both parties agreed that national cannabis policy lagged woefully behind changes at the state level.
+That divide has created a host of problems — loans and other banking services, for example, are hard to get for many marijuana companies because pot remains illegal at the federal level.

-If the measure comes up for a vote in the full House, it has better chances in the Democratic-controlled chamber than in the GOP-held Senate, where it’s future is uncertain.
+However, the bill’s future is uncertain.
+It wasn’t immediately clear if the proposal would be reviewed by other committees and when, or if, a vote would take place in the full House.
+The proposal has better chances of passing in the Democratic-controlled chamber than in the Republican-held Senate.

+The House passed a bill earlier this year to grant legal marijuana businesses access to banking, but it hasn’t advanced in the Senate.

-Republicans on the panel complained that the bill had never had a hearing and lacked the bipartisan support to become law.
+Republicans on the House Judiciary Committee complained that the proposal to decriminalize cannabis had never had a hearing and lacked the bipartisan support needed to become law.

 “It’s going nowhere,” said Rep. Doug Collins, a Georgia Republican.